LogeshwarTheDataIntellect/EateryRatings-Insights-into-Restaurant-Ratings/README.md

 Data Visualization:

 Create visualizations to represent the distribution of ratings using different charts (histogram, bar plot, etc.).
-Compare the average ratings of different cuisines or cities using appropriate visualizations...
+Compare the average ratings of different cuisines or cities using appropriate visualizations.
 Visualize the relationship between various features and the target variable to gain insights.